mjanowiecki/dspace-data-collection/README.md

 # dspace-data-collection

-**findInitialedNamesByCommunity.py**
+**findInitialedNamesByCollection.py**

-This script finds names with initials in DSpace based on regular expression matches and prints the results to a CSV.
+This script finds names with initials in DSpace collections based on regular expression matches and prints the results to a CSV.

 In particular, it searches for names where the first name is an initial and has not been expanded.
 It ignores most instances of names where the initial is a middle initial.